Immersive Volumetric Video Playback: Near-RT Resource Allocation and O-RAN-based Implementation: Conclusion

 \section{Conclusion}

 We presented an O-RAN-assisted immersive volumetric video system that unifies XR rendering and RAN control.
 We designed an ImViD playback architecture, implemented a 5G O-RAN prototype with open-source components, and formulated a joint communication-compute resources allocation problem.
 A DRL-based solution using SAC improves QoE, latency, and fairness over non-learning baselines in simulation, while prototype measurements corroborate the latency-throughput tradeoffs across resolutions.
-Future work will consider larger-scale deployments, online learning with safety constraints, and integration with emerging 6G primitives.